uditarora/fashion-product-classification/README.md

 ## Observations
 - SGD with momentum optimizer seems to learn faster than Adam optimizer and achieved a better validation accuracy in just 15 epochs than Adam did in over 50 epochs on the top-20 classes.
 Hence SGD was used for all further experiments.
 - The accuracy of most classes for which there was no training data in the subsplit is 0.
 - The images in the dataset seem to have the product in the center and there is low amount of empty space.
-Based on this observation, the data augmentaion strategy was changed to using a crop scale between (0.5, 1) while applying data augmenation and it improved the average Top-1 test accuracy by **4.52%** and average Top-5 accuracy by **0.35%** (for small dataset).
+Based on this observation, the data augmentaion strategy was changed to using a crop scale between (0.5, 1) while applying data augmenation.
+On the small dataset - This improved the average Top-1 test accuracy by **4.52%** and average Top-5 accuracy by **0.35%** for the top-20 classes.
+For the fine-tune subsplit, the accuracies went up by **0.79%** and **0.05%**.

 ## Updates
 ### Small dataset